 Welcome to our consultation website for the Barnsbury Estate Transformation.

 As always, we’ll keep talking and listening to you.
-If you have any questions, please contact Jo Holworthy, your Old Barnsbury Regeneration Officer, on 020 3234 2221 or email BEST@newlon.org.uk.
+If you have any questions, please email BEST@newlon.org.uk.

 New Barnsbury update